ginocaparas/simple-html5-card-game/README.md

 **Play it here:** https://codepen.io/ginocaparas/full/eYxpodG

 So I created this fun little game on October 27, 2023.
 Here's the thing: I'm not really a game dev, and I suck at Javascript.
 Like, it's hard for me to actually write code from scratch -- I just try to learn as much as I can from existing lines of code that others have written.
+Which is silly, since I'm a front-end designer, I should know these things, right?

 Fortunately there's ✨ **ChatGPT**. ✨